Scheduled MonumentsEnglandPost-medieval glassworks 250m south east of Clarke's Bridge

 What is Post-medieval glassworks 250m south east of Clarke's Bridge?

-Post-medieval glassworks 250m south east of Clarke's Bridge is a former industrial site dating to the post-medieval period, located in Lancashire.
+The Post-medieval glassworks situated approximately 250 metres south-east of Clarke's Bridge in Lancashire is a scheduled ancient monument representing industrial activity from the post-medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020704.

 Who is responsible for protecting Post-medieval glassworks 250m south east of Clarke's Bridge?